ChristopherMarais/Panthera_interview_gcm/README.md

 This repo contains the code and static data used to create a [COVID-19 dashboard for South Africa](http://3.140.191.119:8050).
 This was done as part of the interviewing process at Panthera.

+## How to run the dashboard locally
+* To run it locally Docker desktop needs to be isntalled and running.
+1. To run it locally [download the COVID_RSA.rar file.](https://github.com/ChristopherMarais/Panthera_interview_gcm/blob/main/COVID_RSA.rar)
+2. Unzip the file
+3. Run ./COVID_RSA/COVID_RSA Pull.bat to pull the image from docker hub
+4. Run ./COVID_RSA/COVID_RSA Run.bat to spin up a container and launch the dashboard in your browser
+5. Run ./COVID_RSA/COVID_RSA Kill.bat to shut down container and remove it when finished

 ### Data source
 The Dynamic data for this project is sourced from the [Data Science for Social Impact Research Group](https://github.com/dsfsi/covid19za/tree/master/data).
 A lot of insipiration was also taken from their own [dashboard](https://datastudio.google.com/u/0/reporting/1b60bdc7-bec7-44c9-ba29-be0e043d8534/page/hrUIB).